Tromador/Kyngesreach/Adventure_Modules/6 - Uncharted Waters/Adventure 6 - Uncharted Waters.md

 - But they find the docks in **practical gridlock**—vessels idle, manifests disputed, no one signing off.

 > “We’ve got goods.
 They’ve got coin.
 But no one’s moving until someone breaks this standoff.”

+### 🎙️ *Toller, Harbourmaster of Aldshore – Read-Aloud Introduction*

+> A small knot of townsfolk has gathered on the dock, keeping a careful distance—close enough to gawk, far enough not to be mistaken for the welcoming committee.
+>
+> At the front stands a man in a battered oilskin coat and salt-flecked boots, clutching a leather-bound ledger like it might deflect cannon fire.
+He’s balding in a way that implies he gave up resisting years ago, and his expression suggests he’s already regretting *every* life choice that led to this moment.
+>
+> The crowd behind him whispers, nudges, and retreats by convenient degrees.
+No one else steps forward.
+This is clearly **his** job, whether he likes it or not.

+---

+> As the gangplank drops and the first boots strike wood, he clears his throat, straightens his spine, and steps forward with the resigned dignity of a man addressing royalty in fish guts.
+>
+> “Right, well... welcome to Aldshore.
+You’ll be the, ah… Union ship.”
+>
+> *(He gestures vaguely at the Sojourner behind you.)*
+>
+> “Fine vessel.
+Very tidy.
+Very… large.
+I’m **Toller**.
+Harbourmaster, dockmaster, sometimes postmaster, and—” *(glances over his shoulder)* “—apparently head of the welcoming committee.”
+>
+> *(He cracks a polite, nervous smile.)*
+>
+> “We weren’t expecting visitors.
+Not… this sort, anyhow.
+Still, you’re here, you’ve made an entrance, and no one’s died, so I’d call that a strong start.”
+>
+> *(He fumbles with the ledger, flips a few pages, finds nothing useful, and snaps it shut.)*
+>
+> “So then.
+Who’s in charge?”

 - Dockmaster Willem Toller makes it clear:
   - **No outsider trades** are being processed.